 The chamber hall has one of the finest Mihrabs (an Islamic architectural element that shows the direction of Qibla to which Muslims say their prayers).
 The ceiling of the praying hall benefitted with exquisite calligraphic patterns depicting the holy names of prophet Muhammad and Ali, the first Shia Muslim's Imam.

 The double-shelled dome has four squinches connecting the round dome to the walls that are designed with magnificent Muqarnas ornaments.
-The dome covered entirely with tiny pieces of turquoise tiles in a buff mud background and the Quranic verse belt in Kufic script doubled its beauty.
+The dome was covered entirely with tiny pieces of turquoise tiles in a buff mud background and the Quranic verse belt in Kufic script doubled its beauty.
 As a museum, it exhibits various forms of glazed tiles, tile work techniques, and brick inscriptions.

 This architectural masterpiece is upright and in use as the grand congregational mosque of Yazd since the 12th century.
 An exciting folk tale about the mosque is that the soil used in the construction of Mihrab was brought from the holy city of Karbala in Iraq and mixed with rose water from Kashan gardens to make mortar.
 That is why this sacred place is protected against any damage.